High Court of Chivalry: History

-Sittings
+Jurisdiction and recent cases

-The court was last convened in 1954 for the case of Manchester Corporation v Manchester Palace of Varieties Ltd. Prior to this, the court had not sat for two centuries (since 1737), and before hearing the case, the court first had to rule whether it still existed.
-The proceedings opened with the reading of various letters patent in order to make clear that the Duke of Norfolk was indeed Hereditary Earl Marshal and that he had appointed Lord Goddard, who was the Lord Chief Justice of England and Wales, as his lieutenant in the court.
-It also had ruled that the Earl Marshal was allowed to sit in judgment without the Lord High Constable of England, an office which until 1521 was also held as a hereditary dignity by the Dukes of Buckingham.
-The case itself was that the Palace Theatre had been displaying the arms of the Manchester Corporation (now Manchester City Council) both inside and on its seal and this usage implied that it was linked with the city's council.
-The corporation had requested that the theatre stop using it, but this request had been refused.
+The court was last convened in 1954 to hear the case of Manchester Corporation v Manchester Palace of Varieties Ltd. Prior to this, the court had not sat for two centuries (since 1737).
+So, before hearing the case, the court first had to rule upon whether it still existed.
+The proceedings opened with the reading of various letters patent in order to make clear that the Duke of Norfolk was indeed hereditary Earl Marshal and that he had appointed Lord Goddard, who was the Lord Chief Justice of England and Wales, as his lieutenant in the court.
+The court also ruled that the Earl Marshal was able to sit in judgment without the Lord High Constable of England, an office which until 1521 was also held as a hereditary dignity by the Dukes of Buckingham.

+The substance of the case itself was that the Palace Theatre had been displaying the arms of the Manchester Corporation (now the Manchester City Council) both inside its premises and upon its seal.
+The corporation claimed that such display implied a link between the (private) theatre and the city's government, and so it sought relief from the court in the form of an order to stop the use of the arms by and in the theatre.
+The corporation had previously requested that the theatre stop using the corporation's arms, but this request had been refused, and so it brought suit.
 The court ruled in favour of the corporation.

 Appeals from the court

-In 1832, the Privy Council Appeals Act 1832 made the Privy Council the appellate court for cases heard by the High Court of Chivalry.
-Since 1 February 1833, following the passage of the Judicial Committee Act 1833, appeals have been heard directly by the Judicial Committee of the Privy Council.
-Prior to that, and in common with the admiralty and ecclesiastical courts, appeals from the Court of Chivalry were made to the Crown in Chancery, with appeals being heard by commissioners appointed by letters patent under the Great Seal in each case.
+In 1832, the Privy Council Appeals Act 1832 made the Privy Council the appellate court in cases heard by the High Court of Chivalry.
+Though the court had by then long been dormant, it still existed de jure or formally in law, and Parliament legislated for it on that basis.
+Since 1 February 1833, following the passage of the Judicial Committee Act 1833, appeals were to be heard by the Judicial Committee of the Privy Council.
+Prior to that (and similarly to the admiralty and ecclesiastical courts), appeals from the Court of Chivalry were made to the Crown in Chancery.
+Under this system, appeals were heard by commissioners appointed by letters patent under the Great Seal in each case.
 Sittings by these commissioners had become known as the High Court of Delegates by the time of the 1832 Act.

+Following the commencement of the UK Supreme Court, as ultimate court of appeal for the UK, appeals presumably are taken from the High Court of Chivalry to the UKSC.